Hvelvigen/homelab/reference/linux/linux-disk-management-essentials.md

 Before touching a disk, you need to understand what the system can actually see.
 These commands help you discover disks, check their layout, and confirm what’s already mounted so you don’t accidentally modify the wrong device.

+And remember, before running anything destructive, make sure you’re looking at the right disk — lsblk is your friend here.

 ### List block devices
 ```
 lsblk